-The program believes that random roadside inspections and education are the foundation of the MCSAP program.
-It has been proven by data from traffic reports and traffic studies from past years.
-The program aims to continue its efforts in maintaining a zero fatality rate by maximizing its personnel with the knowledge and skills needed to perform in the field.
-Due to an increase in tourist arrivals in the CNMI, an increase in the number of passenger vehicles has also been seen.
-Inspections conducted on Saipan have become more difficult, having an increase of commercial vehicles on our highways each year.
-To ensure that all commercial motor vehicles are in compliance with safety regulations, personnel will perform regular inspections (Level I, II, III) during normal working hours and off-peak hours at various locations on Saipan.
-Inspections will include non-hazmat, hazmat, and passenger carriers.
-Off-peak inspection hours are not within the normal working hours of enforcement personnel, so overtime (OT) is necessary in accomplishing this goal.
+The Program continues to believe that random inspections and education are the foundation of the MCSAP based on data from traffic reports and traffic studies from past years.
+The Program aims to continue its efforts in maintaining a zero fatality rate by maximizing its personnel with the knowledge and skills needed to perform in the field.
+With the volume of tourists coming in to the CNMI, the number of passenger vehicle travel has increased.
+To ensure commercial motor vehicles comply with safety regulations, personnel will perform regular inspections (Level I, II, III) during normal working hours as well as off-peak hours at various locations on Saipan.
+Inspections will include random inspections, off-peak inspections, and covert operations involving non-hazmat, hazmat, and passenger vehicles.
+Off-peak inspections and covert operations hours are not within the normal working hours of enforcement personnel and overtime (OT) is necessary in accomplishing this goal.